sriharshachilakapati/sriharshachilakapati.github.io/pages/classjs.md

 ClassJS is a library written to allow us to write class-based applications in JavaScript, which only supports prototype based object oriented code by default.
 A word of warning is that this project is only developed out of enthusiasm and doesn't include any support.
 Writing classes is fun and this library facilitates you to write that.
 I wrote this library to port some of my Java applications to JavaScript.
 Currently, ClassJS is in it's second beta version 0.0.2

 <div class="text-center">
-{% include download url='http://downloads.goharsha.com/ClassJS-Beta2.zip' text='Download ClassJS 0.0.2' %}
+{% include components/widgets/download.html url='http://downloads.goharsha.com/ClassJS-Beta2.zip' text='Download ClassJS 0.0.2' %}
 </div>

 ## Features